McStay family murders: Discovery of remains

-Reaction and investigation
+Investigation and speculation

 The circumstances surrounding the family's disappearance and the lack of clues about their whereabouts triggered speculation by amateur sleuths.
 Radio host Rick Baker published a book, No Goodbyes: The Mysterious Disappearance of the McStay Family.
 Baker began following the case in 2013 after interviewing Michael McStay on his program.
 He conducted dozens of interviews on the case (traveling to Mexico, Belize, Haiti, and the Dominican Republic), followed leads, and reported sightings of the family.
 In the book, he speculated that Summer might have committed the murders.
 When the bodies were found, he offered a refund to those who purchased his book before November 2013.

 After their disappearance, it was speculated that the McStays left voluntarily since investigators found searches on the family's computers for "What documents do children need for traveling to Mexico?" and Spanish language lessons.
 Because their car was found so close to the Mexican border, police reviewed surveillance footage of the pedestrian gate into Mexico.
 Video recorded the evening of February 8, released on March 5, showed a family of four resembling the McStays crossing the border.
 On February 19, California police notified Interpol to be on the lookout for the family.
 In April 2013, the San Diego Sheriff's Department announced that they believed that the McStays traveled to Mexico voluntarily.

 Unconfirmed family sightings were reported in Mexico and elsewhere, perpetuating hopes that they were safe and had left voluntarily.
 Relatives of the McStays doubted that they would travel to Mexico, saying that Joseph and Summer avoided the country because of the safety threat posed by recent drug wars.
 Other critics of the theory noted that the McStays had more than $100,000 in bank accounts, with no withdrawal of funds in preparation for a trip, and their accounts were untouched after their disappearance.
 Summer's sister stated that her passport was expired.
-Although it is possible for a U.S. citizen to enter Mexico without a passport, one is required to reenter the United States.